- What are the minimum requirements to apply?

 Professional experience is determined on a case-by-case basis using a resume, and any requested supporting documents.
 Our admissions committee evaluates an individual’s accomplishments, roles, and responsibilities to determine the total number of years of professional experience.
 We consider the individual's position responsibilities, managerial roles if applicable, core competencies exercised during position term and longevity in each position.

 - Do I meet the professional experience criteria?

-We would need to view a copy of your resume to determine your level of professional experience.
-Please send your resume to our Professional MBA inbox at firstname.lastname@example.org to request an evaluation.
-Please keep in mind that admission for the MBA program are competitive.
-Meeting the minimum criteria is not a guarantee of admission.
+In order to know which program best suits your needs; we need to view a copy of your professional resume to determine your level of professional experience.
+Please send us your resume at MIB@fiu.edu to request an evaluation.
+Please keep in mind that admissions are a competitive process, and meeting the minimum criteria is not a guarantee of admission.

 - I have professional experience in another country, does this count?

 Yes.
 We will need to view your resume to determine if the nature of the experience is professional, but we certainly count professional experience obtained in another country or state.